TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-07-30-hidden-gems-of-php-packages-nette-utils.md

 ## Why I Use it

-1. Do you know how the PHP function that checks the presence of a string in another string?
+1. Do you know how is called the PHP function that checks the presence of a string in another string?

 2. Do you know what is the difference between those 3 calls?